rust-lang/rust/README.md

-every merged RFC to actually reflect what the end result will be at the time of the next major release; therefore we try to keep each RFC document somewhat in sync with the language feature as planned, tracking such changes via follow pull requests to the document.
+every merged RFC to actually reflect what the end result will be at the time of the next major release; therefore we try to keep each RFC document somewhat in sync with the language feature as planned, tracking such changes via followup pull requests to the document.

 An RFC that makes it through the entire process to implementation is considered 'complete' and is moved to the 'complete' folder; an RFC